harveynick/harveynick.github.com/_posts/2013-09-14-am-i-winning.markdown

 <br/>

-[^n]: Perhaps you need to Google this word.
+[^1]: Perhaps you need to Google this word.
 Know this: [Urban Dictionary](http://www.urbandictionary.com/define.php?term=faffy) is wrong on every count, at least for the meaning I'm assigning to it.
 [Collins Online Dictionary](http://www.collinsdictionary.com/submission/2/faffy) gets it spot on.

-[^n]: News Flash!
+[^2]: News Flash!
 [Hot or Not](http://hotornot.com/) is still a thing!